Factbox: U.S. stocks to watch as Hurricane Florence approaches

 Here is a summary of how shares are performing as Hurricane Florence approaches:

+Hurricane Florence had a mixed effect on building products companies.
+Shares of roofing and insulation companies climbed, while those of cement companies fell.

-On Monday, shares of Beacon Roofing rose 8 percent, their biggest one-day percentage jump in more than a year.
-Owens Corning (OC.N) shares rose 4.5 percent and were the top gainers on the PHLX Housing Index. .HGX
+On Monday, shares of Beacon Roofing rose 8.2 percent, their biggest one-day percentage jump in more than a year.
+Owens Corning shares rose 3.7 percent and were the top gainers on the PHLX Housing Index .HGX.

-Shares of generator maker Generac Holdings Inc (GNRC.N) touched a four-year high and were last up 5.9 percent.
+Shares of generator maker Generac Holdings Inc (GNRC.N) also touched a four-year high and were last up 5.6 percent.

-But Summit Materials Inc (SUM.N) shares fell 7.3 percent after the supplier warned of adverse weather, including Hurricane Florence, hurting performance in several of its markets.
+But Summit Materials Inc (SUM.N) shares fell 8.1 percent after the cement and concrete supplier warned of adverse weather, including Hurricane Florence, hurting performance in several of its markets.
+The shares of peer companies Martin Marietta Materials Inc (MLM.N), Vulcan Materials Co (VMC.N) and Eagle Materials Inc (EXP.N) also declined between 2 percent and 3.5 percent.

 During the 2017 Atlantic hurricane season, Home Depot shares rose 16.3 percent.
 But Lowe’s shares only rose 4.7 percent during that period, lagging the S&P 500, as the chain struggled to compete with Home Depot.